2sic/2sxc/ToSIC_SexyContent/Docs-Generator/specs/input-types/ui-field-entity-default.md

 ---
 uid: Specs.Data.Inputs.Entity-Default
 ---
-# UI Field Type: entity-default
+# Field Input-Type **entity-default**

-## Purpose / Description
-Use this field type for configuring an entity-picker storing Entity [relationships](xref:Specs.Data.Type.Entity).
+Use this field type for configuring an entity-picker storing Entity [relationships](xref:Specs.Data.Values.Entity).
 It's an extension of the [entity field type](xref:Specs.Data.Inputs.Entity).

 ## Features
 1. Selector where you can select entity items of a specific type